 “You haven’t changed much either, “she replied scathingly “except that you could lose a few pounds!”

 “So Are you taking the job or not?”

 “I would have, if you, unfortunately, weren’t the father of the girl”

 “Yinka?” she didn’t hear the ‘us’ part.

 Yinka.
 Madina Olayinka Peters.
 Did he name his daughter after theirs?
-She stared at the center glass table.
+She stared at the centre glass table.
 She shrugged “Is that her name?”